Risks of Generative AI: Bias, Fake News & Hallucinations

 3. The Industrialization of Fake News & Misinformation

-Prior to Generative AI, successfully running a malicious foreign disinformation campaign explicitly required a massive budget to hire thousands of human workers (troll farms) to manually type deceptive political comments online.
+before Generative AI, successfully running a malicious foreign disinformation campaign required a large budget to hire thousands of human workers (troll farms) to manually type deceptive political comments online.

-In 2026, a single bad actor can legally spin up an open-source LLM, script it to invent two million highly polarized, emotionally charged political tweets an hour, and automatically deploy them across Twitter and Facebook, perfectly simulating real grassroots human outrage.
-This completely obliterates the fundamental democratic mechanism of public consensus.
+From what I've seen, today, a single bad actor can legally spin up an open-source LLM, script it to invent two million highly polarized, emotionally charged political tweets an hour, and automatically deploy them across Twitter and Facebook, simulating real grassroots human outrage.
+This obliterates the fundamental democratic mechanism of public consensus.

 For an explicit breakdown of the specific visual medium driving this political disinformation, read our detailed guide: Deepfake Technology Explained and Real Dangers.